HR privacy statement

 This HR Privacy Statement informs employees and job applicants why and how Dispelix Oy ("Dispelix") collects, uses or shares personal data in connection with recruitment process and employment relationship and what rights employees and job applicants have.

 The data controller in accordance with the applicable data protection law is Dispelix Oy.
-Dispelix is responsible for ensuring that the job applicant’ and employees’ personal data is processed in compliance with this HR Privacy Statement and applicable data protection law.
+Dispelix is responsible for ensuring that the job applicants' and employees' personal data is processed in compliance with this HR Privacy Statement and applicable data protection laws.

 Dispelix processes personal data for various purposes, which are explained below.